 BROKEN STARS: CONTEMPORARY CHINESE SCIENCE FICTION IN TRANSLATION

-Apocalyptic visions of Shanghai, an errant time traveller and a missing train are some of the things that loom large in a new collection of Chinese science fiction stories.
+SINGAPORE - Apocalyptic visions of Shanghai, an errant time traveller, and a missing train are some of the things that loom large in a new collection of Chinese science fiction stories.

-Chinese science fiction is not a recent phenomenon - the genre as we know it dates back to the late Qing dynasty.
+Chinese science fiction isn't a recent phenomenon: the genre as we know it dates back to the late Qing dynasty.

 But its star has been rising, if growing global prominence is anything to go by.
-Liu Cixin's award-winning Remembrance Of Earth's Past trilogy (2006 to 2010), about aliens, was translated by Ken Liu into English and gained legions of fans around the world, including former United States president Barack Obama.
+Liu Cixin's award-winning "Three-Body" trilogy (2006 to 2010) about aliens was translated by Ken Liu into English, and has since gained legions of fans around the world, including former United States President Barack Obama.

-Then there is Baoshu's baggy short story, What Has Passed Shall In Kinder Light Appear, about a modern Chinese man who recounts events in his life - including a thwarted relationship with a woman named Qiqi.
+Then there is Baoshu's baggy short story What Has Passed Shall In Kinder Light Appear, about a modern Chinese man who recounts events in his life - including his thwarted relationship with a woman named Qiqi.

-In this story, society literally regresses backwards in time.
-The narrative moves from the Beijing Olympics to the severe acute respiratory syndrome (Sars) crisis and eventually to the Cultural Revolution, Korean War and World War II.
+In this story, society literally regresses backwards in time: The narrative moves from the Beijing Olympics to SARS, and eventually to the Cultural Revolution, Korean War and Second World War.

-This absurd and epic fantasy also features a fictionalised cameo by the late French philosopher Jean-Paul Sartre, whose musings add force to Baoshu's hope "that all the historical tragedies our nation has experienced will not repeat in the future".
+This absurd and epic fantasy also features a fictionalised cameo by French philosopher Jean-Paul Sartre, whose musings add force to Baoshu's hope"that all the historical tragedies our nation has experienced will not repeat in the future".

-Still, once we get past the clever gimmick, there does not seem to be much else the narrative has to offer.
+Still, once we get past the clever gimmick there doesn't seem to be much else the narrative has to offer.

 The more memorable stories in Broken Stars are those which tease the reader with a fascinating premise, without getting bogged down by exposition or excessive self-consciousness.

-Take, for example, Liu's short story Moonlight, where a man in Shanghai receives phone calls from his future self from the years 2123, 2119 and 2125, urging him to do something to avert apocalyptic disaster.
+Take, for example, Liu Cixin's short story Moonlight, where a man in Shanghai receives phone calls from his future self from the years 2123, 2119 and 2125, urging him to do something to avert apocalyptic disaster.

-One comical piece is Zhang Ran's The Snow Of Jinyang, where a prince in the Five Dynasties and Ten Kingdoms period turns out to be a stranded time traveller.
-The story, which begins in 979 CE Jinyang, is littered with Chinese drama tropes and anachronisms such as Ray-Ban glasses and an "Internet" or web of interconnected silk threads.
+The story, which begins in 979 CE Jinyang, is littered with Chinese drama tropes and anachronisms such as ray-ban glasses and an "internet" or web of interconnected silk threads.

-If you like this, read: Invisible Planets: Contemporary Chinese Science Fiction In Translation ($18.95, Head of Zeus, 2016, Books Kinokuniya), an anthology of 13 stories edited and translated by Ken Liu.
+If you liked this, read: Invisible Planets: Contemporary Chinese Science Fiction In Translation ($18.95, Head of Zeus, 2016, Books Kinokuniya), an anthology of 13 stories edited and translated by Ken Liu.